 - Notes: 1.
-RESET# or HOLD# signals can share Pin 1 with DQ3, depending on the selected device (see Part Numbering Ordering Information).
-When using single and dual I/O commands on these parts, DQ3 must be driven HIGH by the host, or an external pull-up resistor must be placed on the PCB, in order to avoid allowing the HOLD# or RESET# input to - 2.
-Pin 3 = RESET# or DNU, depending on the part number.
-This signal has an internal pullup resistor and may be left unconnected if not used.
+RESET# or HOLD# signals can share Ball D4 with DQ3, depending on the selected device (see Part Numbering Ordering Information).
+When using single and dual I/O commands on these parts, DQ3 must be driven high by the host, or an external pull-up resistor must be placed on the PCB, in order to avoid allowing the HOLD# or RESET# input to float. - 2.
+Ball A4 = RESET# or DNU, depending on the part number.
+This signal has an internal pull-up resistor and may be left unconnected if not used.